Killed for Protesting: 6 Things to Know About the #GreatReturnMarch

 Here’s what you need to know about the what happened in Gaza during the #GreatReturnMarch and how you can support Palestinian protesters.

 The Great Return March is an ongoing mobilization and we will be updating this page as the demonstrations in Gaza continue.
-Update: Since March 30th, the Israeli military has killed 39 Palestinians, including 17 on the first Friday of protest, and wounded more than 1,600 others.
+Update, May 15th, 2018: Since March 30th, the Israeli military has killed at least 119 Palestinians and wounded more than 1,300 others.

 1. Gaza is Under Perpetual Siege